Fiscal Survey of States

 kwhite@nasbo.org

-This edition of the report provides state-by-state information on general fund spending, revenue, ending balances, and rainy day funds for fiscal 2022 (actual), fiscal 2023 (estimated) and fiscal 2024 (recommended).
-It also contains information on recommended changes to taxes and fees and employee compensation.
+This edition of the report contains data for states, territories, and the District of Columbia on general fund spending, revenue, ending balances, and rainy day funds for fiscal 2024 (actual), fiscal 2025 (preliminary actual), and fiscal 2026 (enacted).
+Information on enacted changes to taxes and fees and employment compensation for fiscal 2026 is also included.

-Highlights of the Spring 2023 Fiscal Survey include:
+Highlights of the Fall 2025 Fiscal Survey include:

 General Fund Spending